SmritiSanya/Employee_Attrition_EDA_Prediction/README.md

 ## Overview

-The Employee Attrition Prediction Project is a comprehensive initiative aimed at the in-depth analysis and prediction of employee attrition within an organizational context.
+The Employee Attrition Prediction Project aims at the in-depth analysis and prediction of employee attrition within an organizational context.
 Employee attrition, characterized by the voluntary departure of employees from a company, carries substantial implications for workforce management and organizational stability.
-The primary objectives of this project are to provide valuable insights into the contributing factors behind attrition and to construct predictive models that enable the anticipation and proactive mitigation of attrition-related challenges.

 ## Dataset